Sushilm03/sql-challenge/README.md

 # SQL-challenge
-# Homework - Week 9 - SQL-challenge
+# Homework - Module 9 - SQL-challenge
-All files and folders included are part of Homework(SQL) for Week 9.
+All files and folders included are part of Homework(SQL) for module 9.

 ## Intro/Objective